geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 .. figure:: img/search_ami.png

-**This is one of the game-changing features of cloud computing.** An AMI means a saved system.
-I started with a brand new Linux system and built GEOS-Chem on it.
-After that, everyone is able to get a perfect clone of my system, with everything installed correctly.
-This magic can hardly happen on traditional machines!
-You can make any modifications you like to your copy, such as changing the model code, downloading more data or installing additional software.
-If you screw things up (e.g. install some bad software, delete important files…), you can simply launch again and start over.

-You have already specified your operating system, or the "software" side of the virtual server.
+An AMI full specifies the "software" side of your virtual server, including the operating system, software libraries, and default data files.
 Then it's time to specify the "hardware" side, mostly about CPUs.

-In this toy example, choose "Memory optimized"-"r5.large" to test GEOS-Chem with the minimum fee.
+You can select from a large number of CPU types at "Step 2: Choose an Instance Type".
+In this toy example, choose "Memory optimized"-"r5.large" which meets the minimal hardware requirement for GEOS-Chem:

 .. figure:: img/choose_instance_type.png

-There are many CPU options, including numbers and types.
-AWS free tier also gives you 750 free hours of "t2.micro", which is the tiniest CPU.
-Its memory is too small to run GEOS-Chem, but it is good for testing software installation if you need to.

 .. _skip-ec2-config-label: